 Do You Qualify For A Viatical Settlement?

-Viatical settlements can be very lucrative but not everyone can take advantage of them.
-Such settlements have some strict eligibility requirements to keep both buyers and sellers safe.
+Viatical settlements have strict eligibility requirements to keep both buyers and sellers safe.
 These include:

 - Policy in force for two years—You must have held your life insurance policy for more than the minimum amount of time specified in your state.
 Most states require you to hold it for two years, but some set the minimum as high as five years.